 One Week Italy Itinerary – Choice Number 1

 - Romeo and Juliet put Verona on the map.
 Take a day trip and explore!
-Check out this post by Yoga Wine Travel for a day in Verona is plenty of time to see some of the most impressive sites.
+A day in Verona is plenty of time to see some of the most impressive sites.

 Day 3 – Milan

 - Book the “Last Supper” at least 4 months in advance.
 A Day in Milan is a great choice and if you are lucky enough to book the Last Supper even better!